 Francess Day was a pioneer in community education about PTSD in the mid-90's.
 She set-up the first community-based support group for people recovering from traumatic stress; recruited participants using radio and written media, and facilitated the groups.
 Community TV station Access 31 created a 30 minute documentary where Francess Day spoke about PTSD.
 It was replayed a number of times over subsequent years and sold to organisations for training purposes.
 She also wrote articles for newspapers, organisation magazines; organised and presented at public forums, was interviewed on Ch 9 news for Mental Health week; and developed and provided training for all kinds of professionals around the state.
 She published her first self-help book "Putting together the pieces" (2002).
 The Support Groups still run when enough people can be gathered together.

-The support groups developed into individual and family counselling services, critical incident debriefings for organisations and training in this area.
-From all this experience and ongoing training, Francess Day’s self-help workbook “Put together your Own Life” was published in 2004.
+The support groups developed into the current individual and family counselling services, critical incident debriefings for organisations and training in this area.
+From all this experience and ongoing training, Francess Day's self-help workbook “Put together your Own Life” was published in 2004.

 Frequent Questions also gives you the range of fees which you will be asked to consider.

 All fees are Negotiable, and are based on amounts that you would have to pay above the Health Insurance or Medicare rebates.
 Counselling for Couples & Family in Perth & Hills, WA is not eligible for Medicare rebates.
 It is only available with a Mental Illness diagnosis from a GP.